Ali Younesi: Career

 Following the Islamic Revolution, Younesi became the head of the Islamic Revolutionary Court of Tehran and later head of the politico-ideological bureau of Islamic Revolutionary Guards.
 He was minister of intelligence and a member of the Supreme National Security Council during the presidency Mohammad Khatami.
 He was Hassan Rouhani's adviser on political and security affairs.

+Personal life

+On 24 January 2026, Younesi's son Hassan, in response to the high casualty rate of the 2025–2026 Iranian protests, wrote on X: "I am disgusted by the government and the leadership that ordered this crime and massacre.
+I am disgusted by the government that became complicit in this crime, disgusted by the reformists that justified this massacre, and I am with the sons and daughters of Iran in their grief and mourning."